Cli98/anchor_computation_tool/README.md

 1. An anchor visualization tool (anchor_inspector) to help you check if your anchor is suitable for your current dataset.
 If yes, then you do not need to modify your anchors.
 Else,
 2. If no, then give a try to my implementation (k_mean_anchor_size) which is able to compute anchors for two-stage detectors and return anchor_scale + anchor_ratios.
 Those parameters are critical for object detection (for example in mmdetection).
 For some single-stage detector, you only need kmean results.
 Simple take them from my implementation.

+The result has been tested on mmdetection framework with Faster Rcnn FPN algorithm, obtained an AP improvement of 2.2 points on typical aerial image detection dataset.
+This is a decent improvements from my perspective.

 # update log
 [05-12-2020] As observed by jinfagang, passing boolean variable ("anchors" and "annotations") from terminal may not work.
 The author originally considers to load those parameters from yaml file only.
 An updated will be provided to allow passing boolean variables from terminal.